AshwinBaskar29/truenas-scale-docker-setup/README.md

   - Go to the *BitTorrent* tab and then check the **When ratio reaches** box and set the value as `0` .
   - Go to the *WebUI* tab and then change the default **Username** and **Password** .
 Also Check the following checkboxes - **Bypass authentication for clients on localhost** and **Bypass authentication for clients in whitelisted IP subnets** and enter `192.168.0.0/24` to bypass the login screen on localhost.

+- For Vaultwarden - Before installing the app, configure Nginx Proxy Manager.

 # Reading Material